Module: Concurrent

 Number of processors seen by the OS and used for process scheduling.
 For performance reasons the calculated value will be memoized on the first call.

 When running under JRuby the Java runtime call ‘java.lang.Runtime.getRuntime.availableProcessors` will be used.
 According to the Java documentation this “value may change during a particular invocation of the virtual machine… [applications] should therefore occasionally poll this property.”
-Subsequently the result will NOT be memoized under JRuby.
+We still memoize this value once under JRuby.

 Otherwise Ruby’s Etc.nprocessors will be used.